-These Crimini Tartletts are so stinkin’ easy, but oh sweet deliciousness!
+These Cremini Tartletts are so stinkin’ easy, but oh sweet deliciousness!
 They are packed full of flavor and they are super filling.
 You do not, I repeat, DO NOT, miss any meat at all.
 Promise.
 In fact, I think it would be wonderful to make a regular sized one for dinner and serve it alongside a nice, light salad.
 For reals.
-The crimini mushrooms are more meaty and I love the little zip that you get from the red peppers.
+The cremini mushrooms are more meaty and I love the little zip that you get from the red peppers.
 Plus, who doesn’t love cheese?!
 The Knorr Homestyle Beef stock is essential.
 I know I say that a lot, but seriously.
 Remember that this comes in a little tub and the flavor is incredible without all of that watered down nonsense.
 I just saved on a bunch of ingredients and steps by just using that.
 The parsley is also a must.
 It brightens the whole appetizer and brings on a little freshness to a warm, gooey, juicey tart…. mmmmmmmm, told you I love them!

 One of the best things about this dish is that it only has a few ingredients and hardly any prep work.
 That’s kind of a big deal if you think about it because if you are planning on taking this to a party or serving it for your guests you can worry more about getting ready than sweating in the kitchen.
 Speaking of taking it to a party, if you do take it I would just bake it until almost done and then add the cheese and stick it in the hosts oven for a few minutes to finish it off.
 It’s no biggie, and hopefully your host is kind enough to not care.
 You could always try the ol’ wrap them in foil and stick it in a carrying case, but I do love fresh food.

-- 1 Clove of Garlic, Minced
+- 1 Clove Garlic, minced

 - 1 Tablespoon Onion, minced

-- 2 Tablespoons Unsalted Butter, divided
+- 2 Tablespoons Butter, unsalted, divided

-- ½ Large Bell Pepper, Sliced, and cut in half
+- 1/2 Bell Pepper, large, sliced, and cut in half

-- 1 Sheet Puff Pastry, Thawed (I use Pepperidge Farm)
+- 1 sheet Puff Pastry, thawed (I use Pepperidge Farm)

 - Gruyere Cheese

-- 1 small Handful Parsley, chopped
+- 1 Small Handful Parsley, chopped

 - In a medium saute pan, heat 1 tablespoon butter over medium heat until perfectly melted.